 Have any publications or other materials that might help explain your project available to show your interviewer at the actual interview.
 He or she may ask to borrow some of them to share with the entire committee.
 And remember that your interviewer is not so much your advocate on the committee, as the member who has become most knowledgeable about your project.
 Equip your interviewer with the information she or he will need to present your proposal as clearly and concisely as possible.

 Once I have won an award, can I move funds between categories?

 Transferring funds to new categories is sometimes possible, although the research committee usually insists that graduate student funding be protected.
 It is common to redirect summer salary toward academic year salary supplementation of another research award.
 An early start to an award is also possible.
 Contact your Associate Dean, Lea Jacobs, if you are contemplating one of these options.

 With whom should I talk if I have questions about the outcome of the competition?

-You can call Lea Jacobs, the Associate Dean for the Arts & Humanities (2-1044).
+You can call Lea Jacobs, the Vice Chancellor for Arts & Humanities (2-1044).

 Last updated on 08/08/2014.

 Copyright © 2001-2002 by the Board of Regents of the University of Wisconsin System.